Lake Irene, Minnesota, USA

 - Statistics / Weather / Helpful Links

 Looking for Lake Irene cabins or other accommodations?
 Save time and use this interactive map to find, compare and book at the best rates.
-Or explore our comprehensive list of favorite travel partners.
+Or explore more of our favorite travel partners.

 Lake Irene is a great place to plant vacation roots in Minnesota’s Central region.
 This 640-acre lake is in an area with dozens of lakes large and small left over from the last glacial period.
 Lake Irene has an abundance of private cottages and year-round homes fronting sandy beaches, without the commercialization of many nearby lakes.
 With larger Lake Miltona less than a mile away, Lake Irene residents can take part in all of the activities of bigger lakes and still maintain that small, private lake feel.
 Little publicized, the Lake Irene Preservation Association monitors water quality regularly.